Ask a question

-Ally doesn't offer business or corporate trust accounts.Was this helpful?
+We don’t offer accounts for business or corporate Trusts.Was this helpful?

 Yes.
-Trust accounts are insured by the Federal Deposit Insurance Corporation (FDIC) up to the maximum allowed by law.
+The funds of the Trust are insured by the Federal Deposit Insurance Corporation (FDIC) up to the maximum allowed by law.
 Learn more at the FDIC.Was this helpful?

-How do I access statements for trust accounts?
+How do I access statements for an account opened for a Trust?

-We mail trust account statements to the address on file for the trust.
+We mail account statements to the address on file for the Trust.
 Trustees can also view account details in Online Banking.